 The policy will apply to all school staff-teaching staff and non-teaching staff, to students, Board of Management, parents/guardians, visiting speakers and external facilitators.

 The original policy was developed in 2011 and involved a series of meetings and discussions with the core working group, the entire school staff, the Board of Management, the parents through the parents Association and students through the Student Council.
 It is reviewed every two years.

 - The Mission Statement of Pobalscoil Inbhear Scéine refers to our commitment ‘to the care and development of each individual’ and to the creation of a ‘safe, caring and happy environment’.
 In this context our RSE policy affirms these values, acknowledging the significance of integrated and holistic human development which fosters in students an awareness of and a capacity for healthy and fulfilling human relationships.

-- It is noted that schools are required to deliver all aspects of the RSE curriculum, including those in relation to sexual identity, contraception, sexually transmitted infections etc. It is also noted that in providing RSE, teachers are not conveying their own personal views on sensitive issues but facilitating students in discussing a wide range of views in relation to topics within the RSE programme in a manner respectful of the school ethos.
+- In Circular 0037/2010, it is noted that schools are required to deliver all aspects of the RSE curriculum, including those in relation to sexual identity, contraception, sexually transmitted infections etc. It is also noted that in providing RSE, teachers are not conveying their own personal views on sensitive issues but facilitating students in discussing a wide range of views in relation to topics within the RSE programme in a manner respectful of the school ethos.